-’90 Day Fiancé’ Stars Paul Staehle and Karine Martins Are Back Together And Still Raising Money For Travel
+’90 Day Fiance’ Stars Paul Staehle And Karine Martins Are Back Together And Still Raising Money For Travel

 But his Facebook page is back up and the GoFundMe is up and running as well.
 They’ve currently raised $230 out of their $600 goal.

 This recent incident wasn’t Paul and Karine’s first breakup.
-As In Touch notes, they also split back in October over cheating accusations as well.
+As In Touch notes, they split back in October over cheating accusations as well.
 Paul accused Karine of texting a man named Alex and outed her by sharing a picture of Alex’s contact info on Karine’s phone.

 According to TLC, the channel that airs the show, Paul, 34, and Karine, 21, met online through a dating app that helps men meet Latinas.
 Karine does not speak English and Paul does not speak Portuguese.
 They communicate with each other through translated text messages.